 Usually, the wells one sees today are adorned with Christian crosses, and there are areas designated for pilgrims to leave tokens.
 Originally, however, the wells were probably declared “holy of holies” by some attendant druid or representative of the spirit that watched over the healing waters.

-The well pictured here is from a site called Madron in Cornwall.
+The well pictured here, left, is from a site called Madron in Cornwall.
 The large cross, called the Boswarthen Cross, is located nearby.